croessner/nauthilus-website/docs/configuration/auth-policy.md

 ## Request Attributes

 Policies do not read the Lua `request` table or Go request structs directly.
 They can only use registered policy attributes.
-Some attributes happen to describe the current request and use the `request.*` prefix, but they are a stable policy surface, not a 1:1 copy of fields available to Lua features, filters, actions, or backends.
+Some attributes happen to describe the current request and use the `request.*` prefix, but they are a stable policy surface, not a 1:1 copy of fields available to Lua environment sources, subject sources, actions, or backends.

 Built-in request attributes are: